shrfrn/ex-tester/cli-args.md

 ### Config Options

+- `startDir`: The directory from which to start navigation (only used if submissionsPath is not provided)
 - `submissionsPath`: The path to the folder containing student submissions
 - `exerciseRangeInput`: The range of exercises to test (e.g., "1-13" or "1, 3-5, 12-13")
 - `reportType`: The type of report to generate (options: mdOverview, csvOverview, mdDetailed, htmlOverview, htmlDetailed)